gardener/gardener/docs/api-reference/security.md

 </em>
 </td>
 <td>
-<p>Audiences specify the list of OIDC audiences that will be set in the &lsquo;aud&rsquo; claim.</p>
+<p>Audiences specify the list of recipients that the JWT is intended for.
+The values of this field will be set in the &lsquo;aud&rsquo; claim.</p>
 </td>
 </tr>
 <tr>